airnandez/lsst-cvmfs/README.md

   		# CVMFS_CACHE_BASE=/cvmfscache
   		EOF

   	This file tells the CernVM FS client to mount the repository named `lsst.in2p3.fr` and to use a local disk cache of up to 20.000 MB.
 By default, the local cache is located at `/var/lib/cvmfs` but you can use another directory on your local disk.
-For instance, if you wish CernVM FS cache to be located under `/cvmfscache` add the line below:
+For instance, if you wish CernVM FS cache to be located under `/cvmfscache` uncomment the line below:

   	 	CVMFS_CACHE_BASE=/cvmfscache